Wales fan dies after suspected assault at Wembley

 The Metropolitan Police confirmed they were called after reports of an assault outside the ground at 7:20 p.m.
-British time.
+BST.

 "Officers and London Ambulance Service attended.
 A man, believed to be aged in his 40s, was taken to a north London hospital suffering from head injuries.
 He was pronounced dead at 20:50hrs," a police statement said.